 (Paris, 08 March 2022) – UNEP in collaboration with Frankfurt School, today announced the recipient of the CCI Programme Call for Proposals in Ghana.

-The CCI programme will support Stella Futura under type 1 grant funding (Transaction costs/advisory) to establish a special purpose vehicle (SPV) that will finance the development of captive solar power plants for 4 (four) private hospitals within the Christian Health Association of Ghana (CHAG), with a targeted cumulative capacity of 870kWp.
+The CCI programme will support Stella Futura under type 1 grant funding (Transaction costs/advisory) to establish a special purpose vehicle (SPV) that will finance the development of captive solar power plants for 3 (three) private hospitals within the Christian Health Association of Ghana (CHAG), with a targeted cumulative capacity of approximately 500kWp.

 The pilot projects will overcome the high cost of electricity faced by hospitals and the health care sector, creating value for them and reducing the burden on the grid operator.
 The initiative will establish a track record for captive solar in the healthcare sector, thereby helping to reduce perceived risks.
 Furthermore, Stella Futura intends to create a sustainable business model by selling carbon credits linked to solar installations.
 The revenue will be used by healthcare institutions either to enable payment for the current systems or to generate additional savings.